rbd80/Amazon_Linux_2/README.md

 # AWS Amazon Linux 2 Harden

 This Packer AMI Builder creates a new AMI out of the latest Amazon Linux AMI, and also provides a cloudformation template that leverages AWS CodePipeline to orchestrate the entire process.
 The following areas are covered within this repo

 - CIS controls for Amazon Linux 2 LTE
 - CloudWatch Logs Agent - Forwarder
 - OSSEC for HIDS (host-based intrusion detection), log monitoring, and Security Incident Management (SIM)/Security Information and Event Management (SIEM)
 #- Moving to Kube cluster
  ClamAV for antivirus engine for detecting trojans, viruses, malware & other malicious threats

+#- Moving to Kube cluster
+ ClamAV for antivirus engine for detecting trojans, viruses, malware & other malicious threats